AhmedMoamen62/Function-Plotter/README.md

   - check if the operators and operands aren't matching

-It was the final check, if the equation passed it, the graph will be plotted in the same GUI The graph is plotted using **Matplolib**, so we can get use of its toolbar in our application
+It was the final check, if the equation passed it, the graph will be plotted in the same GUI

+The graph is plotted using **Matplotlib**, so we can get use of its toolbar in our application